AI Item Authoring Assistant

 The Impact

-This first release did more than help teachers write questions—it proved the value of the new AI team.
+This first release did more than help teachers write questions.
+It proved the value of the new AI team.

 Looking Ahead